dykesb/dykesb-src/content/courses/sta631/index.md

 Basics of probability theory, including conditional probability, Bayes' Theorem, and univariate probability models.
 Regression modeling and prediction including simple linear, multiple, logistic, Poisson, nonlinear and nonparametric regression.
-Methods for model selection and shrinkage. mphasis is on application and interpretation using statistical software.
+Methods for model selection and shrinkage.
+Emphasis is on application and interpretation using statistical software.

 ### Prerequisite